PyLate

 Retrieve¶

-PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and Voyager index, simply load the model and init the index:
+PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and PLAID index, simply load the model and init the index:

 from pylate import indexes, models, retrieve